mar-fll-director/FLL-Gyro-And-Line-Follow-My-Blocks/README.md

 Please let me know how it worked out for you.
 We will be opening the site to allow others to drop new tools of their own making.

 ## Addition of file, EV3 Demo Final V2 -- Sept.
 21, 2022
 This now follows the changes to the Spike Demo Final V2 as described in the presentaion.
+The video in the presentation does not use it so I could point out the difference between them.
+The V2 code works as good on EV3 as it deos on Spike.

 ## Update to file, Spike Demo Final V2 -- Sept.
 20, 2022